Custom App Actions

 Show or hide calendars based on the currently logged-in user

 By default, DayBack will load all calendars that you have mapped.
-However, you may want to show only specific calendars for specific groups of users.
-The following 3 actions will show only the specific calendars you want based on the current user.
+However, you may want to show only specific calendars for specific user groups.
+The following examples will show only the specific calendars you want based on the current user.
 This is great for large organizations with multiple lines of business.
 Each action uses a different way of restricting the calendar list:

 Sort the calendar list in a specific way